-Because many laws are state specific, such as statutes regarding powers of attorney and guardianship, the reader is advised to seek legal counsel in their state.
+Many laws are state specific, including statutes regarding powers of attorney and guardianship; thus, the reader is advised to seek legal counsel in their state.
 In some cases, this guide refers to uniform laws prepared by the Uniform Law Commission, and those uniform laws may be adopted by various states, often with additional state-specific amendments.